Courses

 WED CE 847: Theories of Group Counseling

 A conceptual and experiential introduction to group dynamics.
 Participation in ongoing training group while studying the dynamics of group development.
 Covers group counseling approaches and models, issues of small group leadership, and styles of leadership.
-Treatment of group counseling goals, composition, phases, and research.
-4 cr. -
+Treatment of group counseling goals, composition, phases, and research. -

 WED CE 848: Proseminar on Effective Interventions (Child)